 Step 2: Adding glue to the Dowel and Adding Inside the Noodle Form

+Since this is getting placed in the center of the grapevine I want to be very secure.
 The solution is to add a wood dowel inside the hole of the pool noodle.

-First, add hot glue to the inside of the wreath base.
-It’s particularly important to use a low temperature glue gun.
+First thing, add hot glue to the inside of the hole of the pool noodle.
+It’s particularly important to use a low-temperature hot glue gun.

-Now add a bit of extra glue in the little gap and squeeze tightly until set.
+Now add a bit of extra glue in the little gap and squeeze until set.
 A few seconds is enough.

 Because bending this into the wreath shape will add pressure adding hot glue makes this more stable.

-Putting This Idea Together
+Putting This Wreath Frame Together

-So, let’s begin putting this project together with the oval pool noodle.
+Let’s begin putting this project together with the oval pool noodle.
 Now add the oval piece to the center of the grapevine.

-Adding a Nest to Add Some Charm this Craft
+Adding a Nest to Add Some Charm

 Step 4: Add Charm with a Touch of Nature